alexarch21/history-explorer-card/README.md

 ### Customizing state colors

 The default colors used for the states shown on timeline graphs can be customized in many different ways.
 Customizing is done by adding the statesColor key to the card YAML.
-Colors act on device classes, domains or global states.
+Colors act on individual entities, entire device classes, domains or global states.
 You can, for example, have distinct colors for the on and off states of your motion sensors and your door sensors, even if they're both binary sensors.

 The card accepts all normal HTML color definition strings as well as CSS variables.
 The latter need to be provided as-is (for example `--primary-color`, without the CSS var function).